Yvans1325/Online-Retail-Transactions/README.md

 - Companies located in USA combined the highest revenue over past year.
 In a list of the 20 companies with the highest revenue, 15 companies from the USA occupy the first 15 places.
 - In any country, PEPSI is the product brand that made the highest total amount from sales.
-- Top three product brand are : **1.
-PEPSI  2.
-SAMSUNG  3.
-SONY**
+- Top three product brand are :
+  - 1. Pepsi
+  - 2. Samsung
+  - 3. Sony
-- The top three selling-product driving the highest revenue and purchases are : **1.
-Water  2.
-Smartphone  3.
-Fiction books**
+- The top three selling-product driving the highest revenue and purchases are :
+  - 1. Water
+  - 2. Smartphone
+  - 3. Fiction books
-- The top selling product by category are: **1.
-Electronics - 2.
-Grocery - 3.
-Clothing - 4.
-Books - 5.
-Home decor**
+- The top selling product by category are:
+  - 1. Electronics
+  - 2. Grocery
+  - 3. Clothing
+  - 4. Books
+  - 5. Home decor
 - The revenue of companies fluctuate up and down over month.
   - Peak monthly sales : March 2023
   - Low monthly sales : February 2024